Student Survival Guide

 Lock me – 1 in 3 burglaries are a result of an open or unlocked door or window

-- Keep your windows and doors shut and locked.
+- Keep windows and doors locked

-- Don’t leave your valuables on view
+- Don’t leave valuables on view

 - If you’ve got an alarm use it